philouail/Mastering-my-masterthesis/README.md

 If you, a lucky visitor, has any question on my code or wish to discuss anything and how it could help you don't hesistate to contact me.
 Lastly, I am quite the beginner and this was my first project ever.
 I appreciate any feedback and anything you have to teach me.

-The Seurat vignette on which my scNRA seq analysis workflow is based on can be found [here](https://satijalab.org/seurat/articles/integration_rpca.html)
+The Seurat vignette on which my scNRA seq analysis workflow is based can be found [here](https://satijalab.org/seurat/articles/integration_rpca.html)

 The Stardist extension used for cell segmentation can be found [here](https://github.com/qupath/qupath-extension-stardist)